sireton/sireton.github.io/_posts/2025-09-10-living-off-the-land-lolbins.md

 ### How It Gets Abused

-Because rundll32 loads and executes arbitrary DLL code, it is a flexible proxy execution primitive.
+Because rundll32 loads and executes arbitrary DLL code, it's a flexible proxy execution primitive.
 An attacker who can write a DLL to disk (or access a remote share) can execute code through a signed system binary.

 **Execute arbitrary DLL:**
 ```